rhyst/vscode-therion-language/README.md

 ## Menu items

+- `Open in Default Application`
+  Optional extra menu item that attempts to open a file using `xdg-open` on linux and `open` on mac.
 - `Open in Inkscape`
   Available when opening the context menu on a `.th2` in the file explore.
 Opens the file in Inkscape.